 St. Zelie Martin and her daughters, St. Therese of Lisieux and Servant of God Leonie Martin – because prayerful guidance of a strong-will bears serious, hardcore fruit

 “Her stubbornness is almost unconquerable.
 When she has said no, nothing will make her change; one could leave her all day in the cellar without getting her to say yes.
 She would sooner sleep there”

 “She has a will of iron.
 When she wants something, she triumphs over every obstacle in order to gain her ends.
 But she is not at all religious.
 She says her prayers only when she cannot do otherwise”

 “I ask myself, What will become of her when I am gone?
 It frightens me!
 If the sacrifice of my life were necessary to make a saint of her, I would gladly offer it”

 I’m sure you know The Little Flower?
 The one with the little way?
 She started out more like a little tyrant, and her sister, Leonie, was even greater parenting challenge.

 But their mother – oh, their mother, Zelie.
 She was a woman of infinite grace and quiet faith whose own quest for a religious vocation was thwarted at every turn.
 God had a different plan for Zelie; she was to marry Louis Martin and raise nine beautiful children, seven girls and two boys.
-It was their home life that fostered an intensely beautiful devotion among their children, and sent at least two of them on to leave an undeniable footprint on the world.
+It was their home life that fostered an intensely beautiful devotion among their children and sent at least two of them to leave an undeniable footprint on the world.

 What Zelie, Therese, and Leonie can do for us (and our girls)